mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/storyboard/README.md

 6.User need to choose the length of the sequence.<br>
 7.User need to enter the binary sequence of chosen length.<br>
 8.User can choose  RZ / NRZ or both line codes as depicted in simulator.<br>
-9.User will click on submit button.<br>
-10.Simulator will display Polar RZ/NRZ or both line codes.<br>
+9.Simulator will display Polar RZ/NRZ or both line codes.<br>

 #### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: